schmittlema/ros-setups/intel-edison/README.md

 # Intel Edison Setup

+# Disclaimer

+We do not support this install script and are unable to respond to all queries.
+Installation is at your own risk and may involve unstable packages.
+Having said that though, if you figure out any bugs, enhancements or suggestions, you're encouraged to submit a pull request or contact us.

 # Before you Start

 Before starting with the installation it's a good idea to boot the Edison straight out of the box to make sure it's working.
 This way we can make sure we have a functional board before proceeding and we won't be mistakenly blaming setup issues if something is wrong here.